yaozhong/URnano/README.md

 - Miniasm : 0.3-r179
 - Racon : v1.4.6

-After installing the external tools you can do assemblies using the following lines of commands :
+After installing the external tools you can do assemblies using the following lines of commands (merge_1_par.fastq is the initial basecalls).
+The script is available named assembly_script.sh: